Marsha Blackburn

-On November 6, 2018, she became the first woman to be elected to the U.S. Senate from Tennessee, defeating former Democratic Tennessee Governor Phil Bredesen.
-She took over as the state's senior senator in January 2021, when outgoing Senator Lamar Alexander retired.
-Blackburn, a supporter of the Tea Party movement, is a staunch backer of former president Donald Trump.
+A supporter of the Tea Party movement, Blackburn is a staunch ally of President Donald Trump.
+She opposes abortion, same-sex marriage, and the Affordable Care Act.
+On November 6, 2018, Blackburn became the first woman to be elected to the U.S. Senate from Tennessee, defeating Democratic former Tennessee Governor Phil Bredesen.
+Blackburn became the state's senior senator in January 2021 upon the retirement of Senator Lamar Alexander.
+Upon the retirement of Congressman Jim Cooper in 2023, she became the dean of Tennessee's congressional delegation.
+She won reelection to a second Senate term in 2024 against Democratic nominee Gloria Johnson.

+In August 2025, Blackburn announced her candidacy for governor of Tennessee in 2026.

 Early life and education

 Marsha Wedgeworth was born in Laurel, Mississippi, to Mary Jo (Morgan) and Hilman Wedgeworth, who worked in sales and management.
 She placed fourth during a beauty pageant in high school.

 Blackburn attended Mississippi State University on a 4-H scholarship, earning a Bachelor of Science in home economics in 1974.
-Blackburn was a member of the Chi Omega sorority, the Sigma Alpha Epsilon Little Sisters of Minerva (an auxiliary to a male fraternity) and was elected both as secretary and president of the Associated Women Students at Mississippi State University, wherein she worked to advance social issues through the AWS Zero Population Growth and the AWS venereal disease programs.
+Blackburn was elected both as secretary and president of the Associated Women Students at Mississippi State University.

 Early career and political activity

-In 1973, before graduating, Blackburn worked as a sales manager for the Times Mirror Company.
+In 1973, before graduating from college, Blackburn worked as a sales manager for the Times Mirror Company.
 From 1975 to 1978, she worked in the Castner Knott Division of Mercantile Stores, Inc. In 1978, she became the owner of Marketing Strategies, a promotion-event management firm.
-She continues to run this business.
+As of 2016, Blackburn continued to run this business.

 Blackburn was a founding member of the Williamson County Young Republicans.
 She was chair of the Williamson County Republican Party from 1989 to 1991.
 In 1992, she ran for Congress in Tennessee's 6th congressional district, losing to incumbent Bart Gordon, and was a delegate to the 1992 Republican National Convention.
 In 1995, Blackburn was appointed executive director of the Tennessee Film, Entertainment, and Music Commission by Tennessee governor Don Sundquist, holding that post through 1997.

-Blackburn was a member of the Tennessee Senate from 1998 to 2003, and rose to be minority whip.
+Blackburn was a member of the Tennessee Senate from 1999 to 2003, and rose to be minority whip.
 In 2000, she took part in the effort to prevent the passage of a state income tax bill.